Table of Contents[Hide][Show]

 Our family’s LEGO history dates back decades.
 My now 40-year-old son, Chris, played with LEGOs at every opportunity.
 Building everything from pirate ships to skyscrapers with his many LEGO sets.
 His childhood hobby served him well.
 He now has a career in construction management building structures with something other than colorful plastic bricks.

 His love of LEGOs continues with his children.
 My granddaughter, Katherine (13), prefers the LEGO Friends series.
 Her brother, Marshall (11), tackles any of the LEGO sets you put in front of him.
+It’s why I always keep a small set of LEGOs on hand for when the grandkids come to visit.

 My daughter’s son, Benjamin (10), rarely sits still but he’ll do it for LEGOs.
 And it’s not unusual to encounter thousands of the little foot destroying bricks strewn all over the floor of his room.